samlroberts/VacationVault/README.md

 - Upload and caption images
 - Sign-in page doubles as registration page if new email entered

+## Notes

+- Dates are all UTC, I didn't worry about timezones for this exercise (a library like `luxon` would help for this which i've used before )
+-

 ## Getting Started

 1. Clone the repository